 6 Common Time Wasting Activities to Avoid

 As wonderful as it is to cultivate the habits of efficient and effective time management, it is equally important to grasp an understanding of where we might be wasting our time on activities that simply provide us with little value or reward.
-Here are just a few time wasting activities that may be robbing you of more than just your time:
+Here are just a few time-wasting activities that may be robbing you of more than just your time:

 Avoid the Habits of Procrastination and Laziness

 Be very careful with this one, because procrastination sometimes sneaks up on us when we least expect it.
-Even simple things as planning too much, taking an extended lunch-break, having too many breaks, etc, all are key signals of procrastination.
+Even simple things like planning too much, taking an extended lunch-break, having too many breaks, etc, all are key signals of procrastination.
 Keep an eye out on these signals and work on cultivating the time efficiency mindset discussed above.

 Avoid the Trap of Waiting

 Whether you are waiting in line at the grocery store, or for your appointment to arrive, it all means one thing: you are simply wasting time when you could be doing something that will bring you a greater sense of fulfillment and the results you want most at the end of the day.
 However, sometimes these kinds of things are simply unavoidable.
 In that instance, prepare yourself in advance by taking some reading materials or making important telephone calls.